 What Makes Project Trauma Support Unique

 We are aware that first responders and military members who have been diagnosed with PTSD often also suffer from some degree of moral injury.
 Moral injury is less well known and less studied than PTSD, but also incurs significant psychological distress to individuals and may be a factor in suicidal ideation and behaviours.
 Our curriculum is designed to address moral injury along with PTSD, which makes Project Trauma Support a unique program.
 We have published our first research paper which shows encouraging outcomes in the International Mental Health in Family Medicine Journal.
 We have received a grant from the Ministry of Veterans Affairs to allow us to conduct further research with the University of Alberta.
-As of November 1st, 2021, we have completed 61 cohorts with a total of 600 participants.
+As of October 2023, we have completed 65 cohorts with a total of over 700 participants.

 Confidentiality and Establishment of Peer Support